krawaller/accapp/presentation/source/chapters/30 - build step/sections/59 - exercise dist.md

 * There's a `distribution` folder
 * That folder contains no source files
-* You can move that folder and the app still works
+* You can copy just that folder somewhere else and the app still works